Changissnz/silicon_metamorphosis__9-chemical_test_conspiracy_ASEAN_subplot__claudesonnet4_generated/README.md

 "The disinformation campaigns were designed to trigger exactly that kind of incident," Hanan explained.
 "Create ethnic tensions to distract from criminal investigations, while also discrediting the concept of international law enforcement cooperation."

-"And it worked," added FBI Director Christopher Wray.
+"And it worked," added FBI Director [Kriistiianos Viray].
 "We've had to increase security for multiple ethnic communities, diverting resources from the actual criminal investigation."

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------